-99% Faster, 100% Reliance: How Para helps Coala Pay Transform the Humanitarian Aid Industry
+99% Faster, 100% Reliability: How Para helps Coala Pay Transform the Humanitarian Aid Industry

 Coala Pay is a blockchain-based payment platform designed to solve a persistent challenge in the aid industry: moving funds into restricted corridors where traditional banking is slow, unreliable, or unavailable.
 Founded by experienced humanitarians, the platform uses stablecoins and smart contracts to deliver instant, cross-border liquidity for institutional organizations managing budgets between $500 million and some upwards of $3 billion.